UEFI-code/prof_words_drv/README.md

 **Example output:**
 ```
-⚠️  Warning from Prof with node(PID=971): This is not scientific research!
+⚠️ Warning from Prof with python3(PID=253): Go back and study linear algebra!
-🔴 Prof was ANGRY with systemd(PID=1): Your math is too poor!
+🔴 Prof was ANGRY with systemd(PID=1): Without the formula, it's meaningless!
 ```

-## 😈 Professor's Arsenal

-Your kernel professor is armed with classics like:
-- 📐 *"Your math is too poor!"*
-- 🧪 *"This is not scientific research!"*
-- 🔍 *"You are running blind code!"*

-And many more... 😱

 ## 🎨 Features That Will Blow Your Mind